snyderbc/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 Commiting is done after all files are added to the stage point, to complete the save point for the project.
 A good commit message is detailed and states what was changed since the last commit, describing the save point for future reference.
 * What is a merge conflict?
-A merge conflict occurs when merging or pulling from a branch - Git will provide a message alerting us of the conflict.
+A merge conflict occurs when merging or pulling from a branch; Git will provide a message alerting us of the conflict.
 A merge conflict usually occurs when your current branch and the branch you want to merge into the current branch have diverged.
 That is, you have commits in your current branch which are not in the other branch, and vice versa.